Week by week guide

 There could be sleeping problems, mood changes, heartburn and cravings on the horizon.
 One consolation is that these are all really good signs of a healthy pregnancy.
 They mean important hormonal changes in pregnancy are happening in your body, which are vital for the growth of your little sleep thief.

-If you find yourself nodding off into your soup or falling asleep before the opening credits of your favourite series, it’s likely that good old pregnancy fatigue has begun already.
+If you find yourself nodding off into your soup or falling asleep before the opening credits of your favourite series, it’s likely that pregnancy fatigue has begun already.
 Try adjusting your diet to keep energy levels up.
-Complex carbohydrates (starchy foods such as bread, pasta, potatoes, rice, cereals and pulses) are an important source of energy and should be included in your pregnancy diet.
+Complex carbohydrates (starchy foods such as wholegrain bread, pasta, potatoes, rice, cereals and pulses) are an important source of energy and should be included in your pregnancy diet.
 Many women find eating more ‘baby sized’ meals throughout the day, rather than three big meals, can help keep tiredness at bay.

 Some women worry that they’ll have to give up their favourite gym class once they’re pregnant.
 But don’t pack those trendy trainers away just yet.
 If you've been doing regular exercise already, chances are you can continue for as long as it feels good.
 It’s always worth checking with your doctor first, as each pregnancy is different.